Baked Mini Powdered Donuts

 2. Whisk together all dry ingredients in a medium bowl.

-3. In a separate bowl, beat the eggs, oil and yogurt well with a fork.
+3. In a separate bowl, beat the eggs, oil, yogurt and milk well with a fork.

 4. Pour liquid ingredients into the dry ingredients and mix with a teaspoon until combined.